jalirkan/jalirkan/README.md

 ### 💡 Goals for 2021:
 - Attain my AWS Solutions Architect Associate Certification
 - Expand my knowledge of statistics
+- Solder a 36 key keyboard from some PCBs
 - Create more tableua projects
 - Learn the basics of TypeScript
-- Grow my musical vocabulary
+- Expand my musical vocabulary

 ### ⚡ Relevant achievement
 - Scored in top 10% of machine learning <a href="https://www.drivendata.org/competitions/66/flu-shot-learning/">competition</a>